Spectral stability of V2 centres in sub-micron 4H-SiC membranes: AUTHOR CONTRIBUTIONS

 \section{AUTHOR CONTRIBUTIONS}

+J.H., J.K., and E.H. contributed equally to this work.
 The project was conceived by J.H., J.K., P.F., C.B., and F.K. and supervised by F.K. and J.W.
 The high-quality epilayer was grown by J.U.H. and M.G. and the sample was electron irradiated by W.K.
 J.H., J.K., R.S., and P.F. have been involved in the fabrication and related measurements of all shown samples.
 The optical setups were constructed by J.H., J.K., E.H., P.K., P.F., and F.K.
 The optical measurements were conducted by J.H., E.H., and P.K. and analysed by J.H., J.K., E.H., and F.K.
 The manuscript was written by J.H., J.K., and F.K.
 All authors contributed to the manuscript.